imakewebthings/imakewebthings.github.com/_drafts/2012-04-04-automating-tedium.md

 run "git st"
 {% endhighlight %}

-Aside from the `git st` I'm just launching applications, two Chrome tabs and Sublime.
+Aside from the `git st` I'm just launching applications.
+Two Chrome tabs and [Sublime Text 2](http://www.sublimetext.com/2).
 If I didn't use git from the command line this could just as easily end with&hellip;

 {% highlight ruby %}
 run "github" # You've installed the GitHub for Mac command line tool, right? run "exit"
 {% endhighlight %}

-I find this terminal-less terminal appealing because it speaks to what we're **really** doing with these scripts.
+I find this terminal-less ending appealing because it hints at what we're **really** doing with these scripts.

 ## Come for the Terminal Automation, Stay for the Context Switches

-If there's anything we can agree on as an industry it's this: [Context switches are bad](http://www.joelonsoftware.com/articles/fog0000000022.html).[^1] But even in the most optimal environment free of interruptions there will come a time when you need to switch contexts on purpose.
+If there's anything we can agree on as an industry it's this: [Context switches are bad](http://www.joelonsoftware.com/articles/fog0000000022.html).[^1] But even in the most optimal environment &mdash; free from interrupting phone calls, hour long "design meetings", and shoulder-perched micromanagers &mdash; there will come a time when you need to switch contexts on purpose.
 Let's look at a contrived but plausible day in the life of yours truly (computer activities only):

 - Wake up.
 Check email.[^2]
 - Work on *Client Project*.